pairing4good/academy/002-intro-comp-sci/001-building-blocks.md

 1. (https://youtu.be/uI5EJ5PAxF4)

 ## Key Concepts
-1. Algorithm: a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
 1. Binary: a system of numerical notation that has 2 rather than 10 as a base.
 1. ASCII: abbreviated from American Standard Code for Information Interchange, is a character encoding standard for electronic communication.
 ASCII codes represent text in computers, telecommunications equipment, and other devices.
 1. Unicode: a computing industry standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.